Teldarheimur/telda/README.md

 uniquely determines the operands it takes and thus you can determine the size of the whole instruction from this alone.

 Secondly, all registers are encoded in order.
-Each register only takes up 4 bits, and if the instruction takes an uneven number of registers, the last 4-bit byte of a byte has to be zero (as if it was r0(b)).
+Each register only takes up 4 bits, using first the most significant 4 bits of a byte, then the least significant, and if the instruction takes an uneven number of registers, the least significant 4-bit portion of a byte has to be zero (as if it was r0(b)).
-The operands in the assembly language representation might have an immediate between some registers, but the encoded representation will put all registers first.
+The operands _in the assembly language representation_ might have an immediate between some registers, but the encoded representation will put all registers before any immediates.

 Then lastly, any immediate operand will be written after it in little-endian byte order (if it is a wide, if it's a byte, then byte order does not matter, haha).